+The green glow has returned to the shamrock, and Lucky the Leprechaun has reason to be as jolly as ever.
 The Boston Celtics are back on top of the NBA world as they make their lone visit to the Ford Center tonight to face the Thunder.
 But the celebration of the Celtics’ success stretches from Massachusetts to Minnesota, from Orlando to Oklahoma City.